Drug and Alcohol Abuse Risk Factors In Placer County, California

 Teen motherhood is a compelling metric for many reasons–firstly, teen mothers are more likely to come from families with histories of domestic violence or drug abuse.

-Those habits are more likely to continue during pregnancy, especially among younger teens–over 1/3rd of pregnant teens aged 12 to 14 admitted to using drugs within the past month.
+Those habits are more likely to continue during pregnancy, especially among younger teens–over one-third of pregnant teens aged 12 to 14 admitted to using drugs within the past month.